 - Muscle tension and fatigue

-Acupuncture can help restore and maintain balance of the body’s organ systems.?
-Many herbal formulas are helpful as well.?
-Meditation can help with anxiety on a number of levels.?
-It can help to clear the mind, get closer to the soul and realize that one can make choices about how to react to outside stimulus.?
+Acupuncture can help restore and maintain balance of the body’s organ systems.
+Many herbal formulas are helpful as well.
+Meditation can help with anxiety on several levels.
+It can help to clear the mind, get closer to the soul and realize that one can make choices about how to react to outside stimulus.
 Breathing exercises involved in meditation also have an impact on the amount of anxiety one might feel.